A key component of any company is sales. The product or service must be sold in order for the business to continue running their business.

 - Depending on how big the company is, how many representatives there are, and doctors needed to be seen, alignment could be grouped by anything from region, state, country, or postal code.

 - This alignment methodology involves a combination of the geographic alignment and the account alignment in order to get the best of both worlds.

 - The one downside of this process is that it can be much more complicated to create.

 - For example, it may give one representative all of the doctors in five adjoining postal codes, but make an exclusion of a handful of specialist doctors, who are given to another representative.

 Therefore, perfectly aligning a pharmaceutical sales territory is complex and requires the company to keep in mind their sales goals, continuously collect sales data, and consistently review territories to ensure that best practices are in place.
-If you would like to learn more, contact us for free below!
+If you would like to learn more, contact us below!